 Go for walks.
 Go for bike rides.
 You can check out my guide to teach your child to ride a bike.
 Get a daily bus ticket and go on the busses all over town you.
 You might find a whole new area you never knew about.

 Bird feeders, wind chimes, junk models can all be made from household rubbish.
 Have some fun with it first and then throw it out after.

 Blankets, chairs, washing lines, pegs, golfing umbrellas and parasols can all be used to make some awesome dens.
 Even cardboard boxes and garden canes can be used.

 Entry is normally free and you only pay for what you pick.
 Pick something nice like strawberries and go home and make some jam or put them in a trifle.
 Maybe a plum pie.
 We went last year and got some lovely corn, courgettes and squashes

 Join the National Trust.

-For a monthly fee you can get free entry into many places of historic interest or natural beauty.
-They also have a page on their website that give you a list of 50 things to do before your 11 and 3/4 it’s all stuff you can do for free!
+For a monthly fee, you can get free entry into many places of historic interest or natural beauty.
+They also have a page on their website that gives you a list of 50 things to do before your 11 and 3/4 it’s all stuff you can do for free!